Fungus + Clones

 Maroon

 A clone of Fungus with dark red pigmentation and a webbed habit.
-Over the years, this one has developed the ability to release an irritating chemical that burns everything but the host.
+Over the years, this one has developed the ability to synthesize epibatidine, a powerful poison.
 Currently hosted by an orca.

 Red

 A clone of Fungus with bright red pigmentation and a spiky, "jumping" habit.
-This one has developed the ability to glow brightly like a distress flare.
+This one has developed the ability to synthesize luciferin and luciferase in order to glow brightly like a distress flare.
 It does this passively, so its host will always be a little bit luminescent.
 Currently hosted by an orca.

 Scarlet

 A clone of Fungus with reddish orange pigmentation and a helical habit.
-This one strengthens its host's immune system, so it will rarely ever get sick.
+This one can produce tetracyclines, so it will rarely ever succumb to illness.
 Currently hosted by an orca.

 Orange

 A clone of Fungus with rusty orange pigmentation and a leafy habit.
-This one helps conserve food in its host, making it so they'll rarely need to eat but can perform all the same.
+This one produces glucose even when the host does not eat.
 Currently hosted by a human.

 Golden

 A clone of Fungus with golden pigmentation and a fibrous habit.
-This one conserves oxygen so that its host will rarely need to take a breath.
+This one stores and converts other molecules into oxygen.
 It proves mostly useful for aquatic hosts, so it has preferred to inhabit those for many years now.
 Currently hosted by an orca.

 Yellow

 A clone of Fungus with bright yellow pigmentation and a cristate habit.
-This one conserves water so that the host rarely needs to drink, and hardly sweats.
+This one can synthesize caffeine, allowing the host to stay awake for longer.
 Currently hosted by a human.

 Lime

 A clone of Fungus with lime green pigmentation and a prehensile habit.
-This one boosts the metabolism of its host so that it is faster than average while using similar amounts of energy.
+This one produces creatine to enhance physical performance.
 Currently hosted by an orca.

 Green